mansivv9/Text_to_image_synthesis_Major_Project/README.md

 * The additional data required for flowers, inceptionV3 fine tuned models for the calculation of inception score, pretrained DAMSM models and that of GAN training phase are provided here: https://drive.google.com/drive/folders/1P7CYyYIDv5lEcVhDYAdf0hRMu9zLtU81?usp=share_link

-7. **References**
-All the references used in this research work have been cited here
+7. **REFERENCES** All the references used in this research work have been cited here

-REFERENCES

 [1] Kashyap Kathrani.
 All about embeddings.
 Apr.
 2022.
 URL: https://medium.com/@kashyapkathrani/